Congressional District # 08

 KUMMER SANITARY LANDFILLEPA ID# MND980904049

-Site DescriptionThe Kummer Sanitary Landfill site is located in Beltrami County, Northern Township, Minnesota, and covers 35 acres of a 40-acre parcel of land.
-The northern corporate limit of the City of Bemidji is located one half mile south of the site and Lake Bemidji is located aproximately one mile east of the site.
+Site DescriptionThe Kummer Sanitary Landfill site is located in Beltrami County, Northern Township, Minnesota, immediately north of the corporate limit of Bemidji, Minnesota and approximately one mile west of Lake Bemidji.
+The landfill covers 35 acres of a 42-acre parcel of land.
 From 1971 until 1984, the site was a privately owned and operated solid waste landfill that accepted mixed municipal wastes.
-Beginning in 1974, demolition debris, consisting of fly ash and sawdust, was disposed of onsite.
-There was a history of violations such as improper covering of the debris, garbage blowing from the site, and improper grading.
-In 1982 and 1983, the Minnesota Pollution Control Agency (MPCA) sampled groundwater from onsite monitoring wells and found the water to be contaminated with volatile organic compounds (VOCs).
-Residential wells downgradient from the site were found to be contaminated the following year, and subsequently, in 1985, the landfill was closed.
-Northern Township has a population of about 4,100 people.
-Residential areas and a business development are located 1,000 to 1,500 feet from the landfill.
+Beginning in 1974, demolition debris, consisting of fly ash and sawdust, was disposed of on-site.
+In 1982 and 1983, the Minnesota Pollution Control Agency (MPCA) sampled groundwater from on-site monitoring wells and found the groundwater to be contaminated with volatile organic compounds (VOCs).
+Residential wells east of the landfill were found to be contaminated the following year, and subsequently, in 1985, the landfill was closed.
+Currently the closed landfill is owned and operated by the State of Minnesota.
+Surrounding land consists of woods and wetlands to the north and northwest, residential property to the east and southeast, and commercial property to the southwest.
+A hospital is located across the road to the southwest.

-Site ResponsibilityThis site is currently being addressed through the State of Minnesota's Closed Landfill Program.
+Site ResponsibilityThis site is being addressed through the State of Minnesota's Closed Landfill Program.

 Threats and ContaminantsGroundwater underlying the site contained VOCs, including vinyl chloride, xylenes, carbon tetrachloride, and naphthalene from the landfill wastes.
-There was the potential for people to be at risk if they came into direct contact with or ingested contaminated groundwater.
-There was also the potential for contaminants from the landfill to leach into Lake Bemidji or a nearby wetlands area where it could potentially harm wildlife.
+There was the potential for people to be at risk if they came into direct contact with landfill wastes or if they ingested contaminated groundwater.
+There was also the potential for contaminants from the landfill to reach Lake Bemidji or a nearby wetlands area where it could potentially harm wildlife.

-In 1990, a remedy was selected for groundwater which included treatment by advanced oxidation.
-Following a pilot study, the remedy was amended to require gruondwater treatment by subsurface oxygen addition.
-The amended remedy also included institutional controls to restrict the use of groundwater and groundwater monitoring.
+In 1990, EPA and MPCA selected a remedy for groundwater which included extraction and treatment by an advanced oxidation process.
+The groundwater remedy was amended in 1995 to require groundwater monitoring and a pilot study of treatment by in-situ bioremediation.
+Following implementation of the pilot study, in 1999, EPA and MPCA again modified the remedy to document that a full-scale bioremediation system was not feasible nor necessary due to further declines in contaminant levels in groundwater.
+The amended remedy also included institutional controls to restrict the use of groundwater and required groundwater monitoring.
 A special well construction area is maintained by the Minnesota Department of Health to supply this protection.

 ContactsRemedial Project Manager, U.S. EPA